Lizbeth K. Garcia-Bravo, PhD

 Director of Assessment and Therapeutic Services

-Dr. Garcia-Bravo earned her doctoral degree in Counseling Psychology from The University of Texas at Austin and her undergraduate degree in psychology from Texas A&M University.
+Dr. Garcia-Bravo earned her PhD in Counseling Psychology from The University of Texas at Austin and her undergraduate degree in psychology from Texas A&M University.
 She completed her APA-approved internship and postdoctoral residency at the South Texas Veterans Health Care System in San Antonio, where she specialized in clinical geropsychology and rural mental health.
 Dr. Garcia-Bravo has also received training as a Certified Brain Injury Specialist (CBIS).
 She has worked with patients in diverse settings through her broad training and work experiences, including VA hospitals and hospice units, brain injury rehabilitation programs, university counseling centers, and private practice (neuropsychology and general).